 UPDATE: As of 31 Aug 2021: Implant came out this evening during dinner.
 Numb.
 Thankfully I can hide behind a mask in my current survival job and medical roleplay work.
 Other than that I am now pretty much isolated and locked down for the foreseeable future.

 Theatres are tentatively opening up.
 Albeit with smaller capacities and restrictions in place.
-Hopefully, the fears of being locked down are in the rearview mirror and cancellations, if there are any are now, are due to things that we are used to in the UK, such as rainy weather preventing outside performances.
-And maybe the occasional Covid ping disaster on the NHS app.
+Hopefully, the fears of being locked down are in the rearview mirror and cancellations, if there are any, are now due to things that we are used to in the UK.
+Such as rainy weather preventing outside performances.
+Maybe the occasional Covid ping disaster on the NHS app.
 But unfortunately, I am still in a non-performing lockdown.

 Why am I not performing?

 I was looking forward to getting back to acting work.
 I was excited to get a booking for a Murder Mystery in Norfolk.
 But real life was becoming a drama.